rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 !!! info

     The `umask` command belongs to bash's built-in commands, so when you use `man umask`, all built-in commands will be displayed.
-If you only want to view the help of `umask`, you need to use the `help umask` command.
+If you only want to view the help of `umask`, you must use the `help umask` command.

 To keep the value, you have to modify the following profile files：